Vibration Control in the 21st Century - By Norman S. Serrano

 Vibration has long been known for its role and negative impact with both fixed-wing and rotor-wing aircraft.
 It significantly reduces the performance of the aircraft, reduces the lifespan of parts and equipment as well as physical impact to the pilot, aircrew and passengers.

 The key is identifying the mechanical condition of the source causing the vibration and dynamically balancing it.
-At International Vibration Technology, we have a tried and true method to gather collected vibration data and interpret it – we call it ‘VIBS’ (Vibration Intelligent Balance Solution).
+We have a tried and true method to gather collected vibration data and interpret it.
 It does all this in such a manner, that the time spent on smoothing the vibration is significantly reduced.
 Reduction equals maintenance savings and faster return to service for the airframe.

 Let’s look at an example: Some aircraft technicians would believe that “magic” is required to track and balance a helicopter's rotor or dynamic balance an airplane's propeller.
 Bear in mind, to develop proficiency in dynamic balancing a technician would have had gone through a school of Hard Knocks (on the job blunders).
 Unfortunately, some of those “on the job blunders” would lead the technician down the wrong path in understanding the simplest principle in dynamic balancing.
 That is why many experienced technicians will contradict each other on their own intuitive, “magical,” theories of dynamic balancing.